AnneSoBen/obitools_workflow/README.md

 Mercier, C., Boyer, F., Bonin, A., & Coissac, E. (2013, November).
 SUMATRA and SUMACLUST: fast and exact comparison and clustering of sequences.
 In Programs and Abstracts of the SeqBio 2013 workshop.
 Abstract (pp. 27-29).

 Mölder, F., Jablonski, K. P., Letcher, B., Hall, M. B., Tomkins-Tinch, C. H., Sochat, V., ... & Köster, J. (2021).
 Sustainable data analysis with Snakemake.
 F1000Research, 10.

+Zinger, L., Lionnet, C., Benoiston, A. S., Donald, J., Mercier, C., & Boyer, F. (2021). metabaR: an R package for the evaluation and improvement of DNA metabarcoding data quality.
+Methods in Ecology and Evolution, 12(4), 586-592.